SUDA-LA/CGECData/README.md

 ## Citation

-If you find this repo is useful for your research, please selectively cite the following papers:
+If you find this repo is useful for your research, please selectively cite the following papers.

 ### MuCGEC
 ```